 For instance, efforts to repeal, substantially modify or invalidate some or all of the provisions of the Patient Protection and Affordable Care Act of 2010, as amended (PPACA), some of which have been successful, create considerable uncertainties for all businesses involved in healthcare, including our own.
-Although such efforts have not significantly impacted our business to date, it is possible that the PPACA will be subject to judicial or legislative challenges in the future, which may have a material adverse impact on our business, financial condition and results of operations, and we cannot predict how future healthcare reform will affect our business.
+Although such efforts have not significantly impacted our business to date, it is possible that the PPACA will be subject to judicial or legislative challenges in the future, which may have a material adverse impact on our business, financial condition and results of operations, and we cannot predict how future healthcare reform measures of the Biden administration and federal or state legislative or administrative changes relating to healthcare reform will affect our business.

 In addition, there are pending federal and state-level legislative proposals that would significantly expand government-provided health insurance coverage, ranging from establishing a single-payer, national health insurance system to more limited "buy-in" options to existing public health insurance programs, each of which could have a significant impact on the healthcare industry.
-It is also possible that additional governmental actions will be taken in response to the ongoing

-COVID-19 pandemic, and that such actions would have a significant impact on these public health insurance programs.
+It is also possible that additional governmental actions will be taken in response to the ongoing COVID-19 pandemic, and that such actions would have a significant impact on these public health insurance programs.
 While we cannot predict how future legislation (or enacted legislation that has yet to be implemented) will affect our business, such proposals could have the potential to impact access to and sales of our products.
-Furthermore, the expansion of the 340B Drug Discount Program through the PPACA has increased the number of purchasers who are eligible for significant discounts on branded drugs, including our marketed products.
-Each products, changes in the administration of the program could have a material adverse impact on our revenues, including the implementation of the program's Administrative Dispute Resolution Process, which is in part intended to resolve claims by covered entities that manufacturers have overcharged them for covered outpatient drugs.
+Furthermore, the expansion of the 340B Drug Discount Program through the PPACA (the 340B Program) has increased the number of purchasers who are eligible for significant discounts on branded drugs, including our marketed products.
+Because we participate in the 340B Program to sell a portion of our marketed products, changes in the administration of the program could have a material adverse impact on our revenues, including the implementation of the program's Administrative Dispute Resolution Process, which is in part intended to resolve claims by covered entities that manufacturers have overcharged them for covered outpatient drugs.
 Due to general uncertainty in the current regulatory and healthcare policy environment, and specifically regarding positions that the Biden Administration may take with respect to these issues, we are unable to predict the impact of any legislative, regulatory, third-party payer or policy actions, including potential cost containment and healthcare reform measures.
-If enacted, we and any third parties we may engage may be unable to adapt to any changes implemented as a result of such measures, and we may have difficulties in sustaining profitability or otherwise experience a material adverse impact on our business, financial condition and results of operations.
+If enacted, we and any third parties we may engage may be unable to adapt to any changes implemented as a result of such measures, and we may have difficulties in sustaining profitability or otherwise experience a material